-Use the Syslog Server Web page to select the logs that the system sends to an external syslog server.
-The Syslog Server Web page supports both IPv4 and IPv6 network connections.
+Use the Server Log Files web page to select the logs that the system sends to an external syslog server.
+The Server Log Files web page supports both IPv4 and IPv6 network connections.

 The IPv6 network support is limited to a specific customer set and is not for general use.